harrisoff/move-assets-webpack-plugin/README.md

 The shortcoming of writing a script is that the script is out of the webpack build process, making the webpack environment variables inaccessible.

-When using `webpack.config.js`, it does work by editing the config file.
-However, the config will become complicated if there are too many paths.
-The plugin offers an interface so that you don't have to change the original config.
+When using `webpack.config.js`, it does work by editing the config file, however the config will become complicated if there are too many paths to edit.
+This plugin offers an interface so that you don't have to change the original config.

 For cli users, such as `@vue/cli`, it does not offer many relative options.
 Basically you can only move the entire `dist`, and it's hard to move files in it.